(Including Management Discussion and Analysis Report)

 M/s Geeyes & Co. have confirmed that their appointment is within the limitsprescribed under Section 141 of the Companies Act 2013 and have also certified that theyare free from any disqualifications specified under the said Section.

 The Audit Committee also received a Certificate from the Cost Auditors certifying theirindependence and arm's length relationship with your Company.
 Pursuant to the provisionsof Section 148 of the Companies Act 2013 and the Rules made thereunder the ratificationof the Members is sought by means of an Ordinary Resolution for the remuneration of Rs.5lakhs plus applicable taxes and levies and reimbursement of travel and out-of-pocketexpenses incurred in connection with the audit payable to M/s Geeyes & Co.
 CostAuditors under Item No.6 of the Notice convening the Annual General Meeting.

-The Cost Audit Report for the year ended 31st March 2018 would be filed on or beforethe due date (i.e.) 27th September 2018 or within 30 days from the date of submission ofthe said Report to the Board whichever is earlier.
+The Cost Audit Report for the year ended 31st March 2021 would be filed on or beforethe due date (i.e.) 27th September 2021 or within 30 days from the date of submission ofthe said Report to the Board whichever is earlier.

-Cost Audit Report for the year 2016-17:
+Cost Audit Report for the year 2019-20:

-The Cost Audit Report for the financial year ended 31st March 2017 was filed on 2ndSeptember 2017 vide SRN G51927648 on the website of the Ministry of Corporate Affairs.
+The Cost Audit Report for the financial year ended 31st March 2020 was filed in FormCRA-4 vide SRN R52962552 dated 3rd September 2020 with the Central Government.